hexbatch/apple-core/v1/docs/layers/e-organization-layers/agreements.md

 Agreements can have a block of agreements be done first, and then either all or one of them has to succeed, or one or all fail (choose which of 4 conditions) will propagate to start the agreement waiting on them.

+## Failure fallbacks

+Can set a certain time range for a new agreement to be agreed on automatically if its parent has failed